-In that article, I also explored how taxonomy works as a key information architecture tool to make website content more findable and expand the value of content through search-based applications.
-If you see the need for such a website architecture in your organization but are unsure how to build a taxonomy, this article outlines an eight-step taxonomy development process.
-These steps help crystallize the business purpose, the audience you're trying to attract and the kinds of content you need to categorize.
+If your organization sees the need for a website architecture that will be search-engine-friendly but you are unsure how to structure a taxonomy, this article outlines an eight-step taxonomy development process.
+These steps help crystallize the business purpose, the audience you're marketing to and the content types you need to categorize.

 As in all development, it is necessary to understand the scope of the activity.
 A taxonomy development or taxonomy maintenance activity has three aspects (see Figure 1):

-3. Content.
-What is the operational purpose of the content?
-Is it limited to team or departmental content or specific initiatives, or are there multiple types of content to be considered?
+- What is the operational purpose of the content?
+Is it limited to a single team or departmental content or specific initiatives, or are there multiple types of content to be considered?

 Once the scope has been defined, you can begin the taxonomy development process with these eight steps (see Figure 2):

-1. Assemble the team.
-Typically the core team consists of business representatives who work with the content, an information manager or someone assigned to the information management role, a taxonomy specialist, and a technical subject matter expert who understands the constraints and opportunities of the target technical environment into which the taxonomy will be implemented.
-Having a representative who understands content governance, such as an information manager, is important.
+Typically, the core team consists of business representatives who work with the content, an information manager or someone assigned to the information management role, a taxonomy specialist, and a technical subject matter expert who understands the constraints and opportunities of the target technical environment into which the taxonomy will be implemented.
+Having a representative who understands categories and content governance, such as an information manager, is important.

-2. Scope the problem.
 Which business areas are involved?
 Is it an enterprise problem or one affecting a specific business area?
 Where does the taxonomy need to exist?
-If core business entities are being modeled, such as clients, products and so on, where is the source of truth for those defined -- for example, is it in corporate CRM and ERP systems?
+If core business entities such as clients and products are being modeled, where is the source of truth for those defined?
+For example, is it in corporate CRM and ERP systems?

-4. Design the taxonomy.
-This involves either completing the matrix of types of content and mapping them with metadata, or defining word tag characteristics, ensuring either that metadata characteristics can be determined automatically by the system(s) as content is uploaded to them or that the user needs to define metadata characteristics from a predefined set of choices.
+This involves either completing the matrix of types of content and mapping them with metadata or defining word tag characteristics.
+This ensures that metadata characteristics can be determined automatically by the system(s) as content is uploaded or that the user defines metadata characteristics from a predefined set of choices.

-6. Review your findings.
-Revisit the definition, design and develop stages, and work through potential changes based on testing.
-In my experience, building a taxonomy requires an Agile approach with a minimum of three iterations.
+Revisit the definition, design and development stages, and work through potential changes based on testing.
+Building a taxonomy requires an agile approach with a minimum of three iterations.
 And observe the 80/20 rule: A taxonomy can't be perfect.
 Whatever you come up with is part of a journey.

-7. Deploy the solution.
-Once the final iteration is complete, complete the final development of the taxonomy and deploy it in target environments.
+Once the final iteration is done, complete the final development of the taxonomy and deploy it in target environments.

-Remember that any changes or updates to the taxonomy will need managing within a governance framework and that formal change requests will reinitiate the process again starting at step one.
+Remember, any changes or updates to the taxonomy structure will need managing within a governance framework, and a formal change request will reinitiate the process at step one.